 Burns was inspired to write the poem after accidentally destroying the nest of a field-mouse with his plough, and it reads as the words of a man genuinely remorseful for his actions.
 He empathises and even comes to envy the mouse for its ability to live in the moment, whilst he must live with the regrets of yesterday and fear whatever trials the future may yet have in store.

-Burns’ mental health has long been a subject for debate and in 2018, researchers at Glasgow University found evidence in over 800 examples of his writing, collected from various letters and journals, which supported the assertion that he may have suffered from Bipolar Disorder.
-This of course would be impossible to confirm in the case of a 200 years dead patient, but it is nevertheless an interesting interpretation which seems to gel with the picture he so vividly paints in ‘To a Mouse‘.
+Burns’ mental health has long been a subject for debate and in 2018, researchers at Glasgow University found evidence in over 800 examples of his writing, collected from various letters and journals, that supported the assertion that he may have suffered from Bipolar Disorder.
+This of course would be impossible to confirm in the case of a 200 years dead patient, but it is nevertheless an interesting interpretation that seems to gel with the picture he so vividly paints in ‘To a Mouse‘.
 That of a man who stands distracted in his field, dwelling on the plight of a fellow mortal before inevitably being dragged back to face his own demons once more.

-Timorous Beastie 12 year old is a blend of highland malts, aged for a minimum of 12 years and bottled at 54.4%.
+Timorous Beastie 12-year-old is a blend of highland malts, aged for a minimum of 12 years and bottled at 54.4%.
 Natural colour and un-chill filtered, it retails in the UK for around £60.

 *Full disclosure: this sample was provided by Douglas Laing for review.
 As always, I will attempt to remain as impartial as possible…